TriM-Organization/Musicreater/README_en.md

 python3 Musicreater.py
 ```

-### Instructions
+### Instructions of Using

-1. Just make u understand the Chinese
+1. Just run Musicreater.pyc(or .py) if you have installed well
-2. If u dont understand, u can come to the QQ group or email me to ask questions
+2. Detailed instructions is coming soon
-3. The English Edition is comming soon.
+3. If you find a bug, could you please report it to me?
+My contact info is right below.

-### Explanation of bgArray 诸葛亮与八卦阵 (unnecessary)
+## Explanation of the use of *PlumeAudioSurrounding Ressourde Pack* by bgArray (unnecessary)📖

 1. First!
 The tips here are for those who want to use the multi tone resource package, [Shenyu resource package (Shenyu's own link)](https://pan.baidu.com/s/11uoq5zwN7c3rX-98DqVpJg) \(Extraction code: `ek3t`\)
 2. Download it to any location on your PC.
 Note that it does ***not*** need to be placed in the directory where *Musicreater* are.
 The audio resource package is large, so you can choose to download only:`神羽资源包_乐器、音源的资源包\羽音缭绕-midiout_25.0`.